 After years of planning this day and the excitement of leaving in a black hawk helicopter ride, I didn’t think it would feel this.

 The Danger Zone

 While enlisted in the Navy, my closest shipmates and I were obsessed with Top Gun and the Danger Zone.
-It was our own personal anthem to the Navy.
-I had seen the movie before I joined and it seemed weirdly appropriate to watch it again during boot camp as a treat for surviving battle stations (an intensive 36-hour test of everything we learned in boot camp).
+It was our own personal anthem.
+I had seen the movie before I joined, and it seemed weirdly appropriate to watch it again during boot camp as a treat for surviving battle stations (an intensive 36-hour test of everything we learned in boot camp).

-Top Gun was a excessively highlighted version of Navy life while sidestepping the awkwardness of paperwork, duty, and cramped quarters.
+Top Gun was an excessively highlighted version of Navy life which sidestepped the awkwardness of paperwork, duty, and cramped quarters.
 Navy life was very different from Hollywood’s version, but that didn’t mean I loved it any less.

 A Flight-like Opportunity